 Early Career Teaching Fellow at the Institute for Advanced Teaching and Learning (IATL)

-My thesis considered how the acceleration and exacerbation of climate change on the American and African continents can be traced through the history of colonialism and imperialism, by focusing on extraction as a way to connect slavery, plantation agriculture and neo-liberal practices of extractivism.
+My thesis considered how the acceleration and exacerbation of climate change on the American continent can be traced through the history of colonialism and imperialism, by focusing on extraction as a way to connect slavery, plantation agriculture and neo-liberal practices of extractivism.
 In my project I developed a new methodological approach identifying these issues in literature emerging from former colonies.
 My doctoral research was funded by the University of Warwick Doctoral College and the Fund for Women Graduates.

 I am now working on further developing ideas that emerged during my doctoral research on trans-disciplinary approaches to climate change communication, material histories, energy humanities and Latin American Studies.

 - 2021: "Imperialism is a Plague too: Transatlantic Pandemic Imaginaries in César Mba Abogo’s ‘El sueño de Dayo’ (2007) and Junot Díaz’s ‘Monstro’ (2012)" in Science Fiction Research Association Review, Special Section on “Symposium: Living in the End Times”, Vol. 51, n°2, available here.